adamwhp/adamwhp/README.md

 I'm [Adam](https://moonpixels.co.uk), a full stack web application developer from the UK.

-Currently serving as Senior Software Engineer at [Veezu](https://veezu.co.uk), building and maintaining the software that powers the UK's fastest growing multi-region private hire company.
+Currently serving as Lead Software Engineer at [Veezu](https://veezu.co.uk), building and maintaining the software that powers the UK's fastest growing multi-region private hire company.

 I'm also available as an independent contractor through my company [Moon Pixels](https://moonpixels.co.uk).